 Adults and youth in Confirmation or above assist with serving Communion at any of Glen Mar's four weekly worship services and at special services throughout the year.
 Glen Mar Church celebrates Communion on the first weekend of each month.
 Communion servers are scheduled to serve 3-4 times each year and are called upon at additional times as needed.

 Glen Mar’s ushers are instrumental in welcoming people to worship.
 In addition to handing out bulletins and guiding people to their seats, ushers also serve as a point of connection for people needing assistance or information.
 They provide support in worship by making sure the service runs smoothly from start to finish.
 Adults and youth are welcome to serve as ushers.
 We also encourage children to participate as ushers alongside their parents.

 Beginning in third grade, children can serve as acolytes in worship at the 8:00 a.m. or 9:30 a.m. services and at special services throughout the year.
 Acolytes begin the worship service by bringing in the light of Christ and lighting the candles on the altar.
 At the end of the service, they take the light out of the worship space, reminding us that we are called to carry Christ's light into the world.
-Children are trained as acolytes during 3rd grade Sunday School, but other arrangements can be made for training.
+Children are trained as acolytes during 3rd grade Children's Learning, but other arrangements can be made for training.
 To learn more about acolytes, contact Margaret Lang, email@example.com

 The altar guild ensures that the altar space is prepared and maintained for worship, paraments are changed according to the liturgical calendar, and supplies are ordered as needed.

 We are always looking for people with gifts in the visual arts, dance and drama to enhance our worship by helping people connect with God in meaningful, creative ways.
 We call upon people with gifts in the creative arts throughout the year and during festival service times like Christmas, Holy Week and Easter.